alexsaves/answersmodule/Readme.md

 ![Performance Test AMD](https://raw.github.com/alexsaves/answersmodule/master/assets/comparison.png)

+The benefits of parallelism increase with the size of the files involved.

 ## Limitations of this example

 This isn't a polished product.
 One that that's glaringly missing from this demo is any `domready` governing.
 It's possible we'd run into some race conditions on some machines, particularly IE without this.